ff87c3/ff87c3/README.md

-Finding the endless possibilities offered by the web fascinating, I keep exploring the boundaries of modern front-end features by designing and developing (with Javascript, React, Three.js) interfaces ranging from straightforwardly informative sites to more conceptual visual ideas focussing on interactivity, 3D, and randomization.
+Fascinated by the endless web possibilities, I continually explore the boundaries of modern front-end features by designing and developing interfaces with JavaScript, React, Three.js.
+My work ranges from straightforwardly informative sites to more conceptual visual projects focusing on interactivity, 3D, and randomization.
 Programmatically made in Berlin. #ff87c3
 <!--
 **ff87c3/ff87c3** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

+Finding the endless possibilities offered by the web fascinating, I keep exploring the boundaries of modern front-end features by designing and developing (with Javascript, React, Three.js) interfaces ranging from straightforwardly informative sites to more conceptual visual ideas focussing on interactivity, 3D, and randomization.`

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...